On Air Now

 The Dutch violinist has captivated international audiences, bringing the glamour of the Viennese ballroom to millions across the world.
-But how much do you know about the man and his multi-coloured ballgown-clad musicians?
-Discover ten amazing facts about the King of the Waltz.
+But how much do you really know about André Rieu, King of the Waltz?

 He never listens to music to relax – he’d much rather sleep, because he spends so much time listening to music as part of his job.

 André Rieu currently has a net worth of $40 million dollars.
 However, he previously admitted that the lavish £24 million fairy tale castle he designed for his 2008 concert in Schönbrunn, Vienna, left him bankrupt.

 André Rieu will be embarking on a major UK and Ireland tour this December, starting in Belfast on 6 December.
 Tickets are available via his website.

 He’d like to play a concert at the North Pole to publicise the effects of global warming.
 Despite not earning any money from the concert, he’s keen to expose the magic of the waltz to the local polar bears.
 “I love bears,” he said, “and I think when they hear the Danube the polar bears will dance."